Active Digital Twins via Active Inference: Numerical demonstrations

 Figure~\ref{fig:prediction} shows the posterior predictive densities for the future digital states $Q^*(D_{t_c:t_p})$ and the corresponding control states $Q^*(U_{t_c:t_p})$, starting at $t_c=60$ and spanning four time steps.
 These predictions capture the expected progression of structural health, conditioned on the posterior over policies $Q^*(\pi)$, thereby supporting the planning of preventive interventions.
 When belief propagation leads to an overly flat digital state distribution, the likelihood of selecting an RE action increases, mitigating the risk of decisions based on unreliable or uncertain belief states.

-By running a second cluster of $100$ simulations, each initialized with a different random seed, the ADT operating under combined goal-directed (pragmatic) and information-seeking (epistemic) behaviors consistently succeeds, with zero failures observed.
+By running a second cluster of $200$ simulations, each initialized with a different random seed, the ADT operating under combined goal-directed (pragmatic) and information-seeking (epistemic) behaviors exhibits zero failures.
+In-simulation performance also increases, with the maximum a-posteriori estimate of the $D^\Omega$ and $D^\delta$ digital state factors achieving a mean accuracy of $89\%$ with a $95\%$ confidence interval of $\pm0.5\%$.
 This result underscores the potential of fully equipped ADTs compared to the purely pragmatic baseline discussed in \sez\ref{sez:results_1}.
-In this configuration, the ADT is able to autonomously cope with highly corrupted observations by actively exploring its environment in response to potentially critical uncertainty.

 The results of a complete ADT simulation, combining goal-directed (pragmatic) and information-seeking (epistemic) behaviors and additionally incorporating learning updates to the generative model, are shown in \fig\ref{fig:history_epi_learn} for the same initialization seed as in \fig\ref{fig:history_epi_nolearn}.
-This scenario spans $80$ time steps and introduces learning via updates to the transition model array $\mathbf{B}$, with a learning rate of $\eta^{\mathbf{B}}=0.1$.
+This scenario spans $80$ time steps and introduces learning via updates to the transition model array $\mathbf{B}$, with a learning rate of $\eta=0.1$.
 Learning demonstrates beneficial in several aspects.
 First, it reduces the frequency of incorrect digital state inferences, thereby shortening the average response delay relative to the ground-truth agent.
 Second, as the transition dynamics become progressively tailored to the (unknown) generative process, the ADT gains confidence in its predictions, resulting in a reduced need for (corrective) RE actions.
 Third, the gradual reduction of uncertainty in the transition model enables the ADT to safely delay maintenance toward the end of the simulation.
 For example, the third maintenance action, previously triggered at $t=52$, is now postponed to $t=74$.
 Moreover, this intervention is no longer based on a maximum a-posteriori estimate of $D^\delta$ within the $[55\%,65\%]$ range, but instead within the higher $[65\%,75\%]$ range -- highlighting the potential for resource savings across the system operational lifespan.
 The runtime for this simulation is about $130~\textup{s}$, averaging $1.6~\textup{s}$ per time slice.